Existence and classification of $b$-contact structures: Introduction

-As this result answers the existence problem for $b$-contact structures, we continue by studying the classification of $b$-contact structures for two concrete three-dimensional $b$-manifolds.
-This means that we classify the singular foliations associated to a $b$-Jacobi structure, and for each foliation we are able to determine the $b$-isotopy classes of $b$-contact structures.
-In the paradigmatic case of $S^3$ with a two-sphere as singular hypersurface, we obtain the following classification result up to $b$-isotopy.
+Our first two theorems tackle the existence of $b$-contact structures, and our work continues by studying the classification of $b$-contact structures.
+This means classifying the singular foliations associated with $b$-Jacobi structures, and for each foliation determining the $b$-isotopy classes of $b$-contact structures.
+We give a method to achieve such classification results on a given $b$-manifold and apply it in two cases.
+In the paradigmatic case of $S^3$ with a two-sphere as the singular hypersurface, we obtain the following classification result up to $b$-isotopy.

-\begin{thm} [Theorem \ref{thm:bclassificationS3S2}] The classification of positive $b$-contact structures in $(S^3,S^2)$, endowed with some orientation, up to $b$-isotopy is the following. \begin{itemize} \item There exists only one tight $b$-contact structure on $(S^3,S^2)$. on the critical surface there is a single one-dimensional leaf. \item $b$-contact structures that are overtwisted in one connected component of $S^3\setminus S^2$ but tight in the other one are determined by a sign and an element in $\mathbb{Z}$.
-On the critical surface there is a single one-dimensional leaf. \item For each $\Gamma$ isotopy class of cooriented separating closed curves in $S^2$ satisfying $\chi(S^2_+)=\chi(S^2_-)$, fully overtwisted $b$-contact structures inducing $\Gamma$ as the set of one-dimensional leaves are parametrized by $\mathbb{Z}\oplus \mathbb{Z}$. \end{itemize} \end{thm} It is implied in the statement that only those isotopy classes of cooriented curves satisfying $\chi(S^2_+)=\chi(S^2_-)$ can arise as the set of one-dimensional leaves of a $b$-contact structure on $(S^3,S^2)$, and can easily be characterized combinatorically (cf. Lemma \ref{lem:tree}).
+\begin{thm} [Theorem \ref{thm:bclassificationS3S2}] The classification of positive $b$-contact structures in $(S^3,S^2)$, endowed with some orientation, up to $b$-isotopy is the following. \begin{itemize} \item There exists only one tight $b$-contact structure on $(S^3,S^2)$. {O}n the critical surface there is a single one-dimensional leaf. \item {$b$-contact structures that are overtwisted in one connected component of $S^3\setminus S^2$ but tight in the other one are determined by specifying which side of the equator is the tight component (i.e. a sign), and by the homotopy class of the $b$-plane field in the closure of the overtwisted component relative to $S^2$ (i.e. by an element in $\mathbb{Z}$: the Hopf invariant)}.
+On the critical surface, there is a single one-dimensional leaf. \item For each $\Gamma$ isotopy class of separating closed curves in $S^2$ satisfying $\chi(S^2_+)=\chi(S^2_-)$, fully overtwisted $b$-contact structures inducing $\Gamma$ as the set of one-dimensional determined by {the homotopy class of the $b$-plane field in the closure of each component of $S^3\setminus S^2$ relative to $S^2$ (i.e. by an element in $\mathbb{Z}^2$: the Hopf invariant of the $b$-plane field in each component)}. \end{itemize} \end{thm} It is implied in the statement that only those isotopy classes of separating curves satisfying $\chi(S^2_+)=\chi(S^2_-)$ can arise as the set of one-dimensional leaves of a $b$-contact structure on $(S^3,S^2)$, and can easily be characterized combinatorically (cf. Lemma \ref{lem:tree}).
 A classification as above can be carried out as well when the singular locus in $S^3$ is given by an unknotted $2$-torus, see Theorem \ref{thm:classS3T2}.